felangel/bloc/docs/coreconcepts.md

 }
 ```

-If we re-run the same `main.dart` as before, we can see what it looks like when an error is reported:
+If we rerun the same `main.dart` as before, we can see what it looks like when an error is reported:

 ```sh
 Exception: increment error!, #0      CounterBloc.mapEventToState (file:///main.dart:55:60)